argoproj/argo-rollouts/docs/getting-started/istio/index.md

 As the Rollout progresses through steps, the HTTP route destination weights will be adjusted to match the current setWeight of the steps.

+!!! tip
+  Unlike the ReplicaSet based weighted canary, a service mesh/ingress based canary leaves the stable as 100% scaled until the rollout completes.